Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 For sending presents by mail instead of using brown paper to cover the box, try recycling a cardboard box that can be gotten from a grocery store or any other store (before they crush them, of course).
+Instead of blacking out all the writing on the box as the post office suggests, turn the box inside out.

 We recently bought some furniture at Ikea and used the broken down boxes to protect our floor while we assembled the furniture.
 When we were done our daughter decided to make her baby brother a play mat to drive his cars on.